SAP/cf-nodejs-logging-support/docs/migration.md

     The features was already discontinued in version 7 and is not supported anymore.
     Use a custom sink function to achieve a similar behavior.

-## Minimum Node.js version is now 20
+### Minimum Node.js version is now 22

-As of version 8.x, the minimum supported Node.js version is 20.
+The new minimum supported Node.js version is 22 now.
 If you are using an older version of Node.js, please upgrade to version 20 or later to use the latest version of the library.

-# Migrate from Version 6.x to Version 7.x
+## Upgrade from Version 6.x to Version 7.x

 Version 7.x introduces a redesigned architecture based on TypeScript.
 This enables the customization of generated fields and field contents and get rid of obsolete features.
 Below, you can find a description of discontinued, changed, and new features.
 Please let us know if you experience any unexpected behavior or problems that are not listed yet.

-## New Configuration Concept
+### New Configuration Concept

 Switching to v7 allows you to change the configuration without having to rebuild from source.
 Similar to the previous version, v7 loads default field configurations automatically based on the detected runtime environment and bound logging services without any further configuration.
 See [Advanced Configuration](/cf-nodejs-logging-support/configuration) to learn more about the new configuration concept.

-## Typescript Typings
+### TypeScript Typings

-Typescript typings are available for log levels and configuration types.
+TypeScript typings are available for log levels and configuration types.
 Typings can be imported in addition to the default import:

 ```ts